egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 	list dns '2001:4860:4860::8888'

 ```
+If you use IP addresses as remote DNS then take care that you use an IPv4 and/or IPv6 address corresponding to the source.
+MAC and interfacce (=device) source can work with both IPv4 and IPv6, so if you have IPv6 impelentend add both a remote DNS IPv4 server and an IPv6 server.

 **Note 1:**
 DNS policies redirect DNS53 so make sure your client is not using Private DNS.
 Nowadays a lot of clients and browsers are using Private DNS, so check your OS and your browser that Private DNS is disabled!
 Also check if you have not enabled VPN on the client itself.